joshukraine/ofreport.com/content/articles/2024-06-13-a-miracle-for-mom.md

 car.
 I told Kelsie later that, had Abbie not been with me, I would have sat in the driver’s seat and sobbed.

-The next few days were hard.
-Mom had contracted a virus which, in her weakened state, threatened any moment to take her life.
-I began taking shifts with my siblings, sitting up with Mom at the hospital.
-I listened to the doctors’ reports, helped Mom take meds, and tried to do what I could to make her comfortable.
+Mom’s final days in the hospital were hard.
+She had contracted a virus which, in her weakened state, threatened any moment to end her life.
+Prior to our arrival, my siblings had been taking shifts, sitting up with Mom at the hospital.
+They listened to the doctors’ reports, helped Mom take her meds, and tried to do what they could to make her comfortable.
 But the numbers from her bloodwork were grim.

 Finally, her main cancer specialist told us that the end was near.
 Mom’s body was not responding to the treatments, he explained, and her kidneys were failing.
 At one point, they had even discussed putting her on dialysis just to keep her alive until our family could make it in from Ukraine.
 But now that was behind us, and there was no further point in keeping Mom in the hospital.
-It was time to go home.

 ## Going Home